kirkch/jc/README.md

 day sometimes I just want to throw some Java code at the wall and have it compile then and there.
 No faffing about, no ritual dances and definitely no blood letting.
 So JC was born.

+NB: JC is currently under early development.
+Please feel free to take a look and have a play.
+Any feedback on what is good, what is not and how to make it more useful for you would be great.
+Contact me at kirkch@gmail.com.

 ## What JC does